jc411911/sql-challenge/README.md

 ### Table Creation

-- Using SQL in PgAdmin to create the tables:
+- Using SQL in PgAdmin to create the tables.

 ### Import Data from CSV Files